Sinkovkyi/Funding-Layoff-Analysis/README.md

 ## Project Overview

-This project provides a visual analysis of the relationship employee layoffs, using interactive Power BI dashboards.
+This project provides a visual analysis by employee layoffs, using interactive Power BI dashboards.
 The dashboards are designed to help identify trends, patterns, and correlations between funding stages, geographical locations, industries, and layoff rates.

 ---